openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/enrollment.md

 ## Identity Enrollment

 Enrollment is how an Edge Identity registers an authentication mechanism with the Edge Controller.
-Each authentication mechanism could be a client certificate, a password, or a time-based one-time token.
+Each authentication mechanism could be a client certificate, a password, or a time-based one-time password (TOTP).
 The authentication mechanisms are used for primary or secondary authentication.
-An Edge Identity must enroll a certificate or password (primary) before enrolling a token generator (secondary).
+An Edge Identity must enroll a certificate or password (primary) before enrolling a TOTP (secondary).

 To enroll a primary authentication mechanism, the Edge Identity must possess an enrollment token and use it before it expires.
 The token is parsed as a JSON Web Token (JWT) to obtain the URL of the authentication API.
 The URL is fetched to obtain the public key of the server certificate.
 The public key is used to verify the signature of the enrollment token, proving to the Edge Identity that the token is authentic for the URL in the token.
-A secret value from the verified token is sent with the enrollment request to prove its authenticity.
+A secret value from the verified token is sent with the enrollment request to prove the authenticity of the request to the Edge Controller.

 ### Enrolling a Primary Authentication Mechanism